dwyl/apprenticeship/README.md

 [asked by @ZooeyMiller in #2](https://github.com/dwyl/apprenticeship/issues/2)

 You should aim to spend **6 hours** per day on _deep work_.<sup>1</sup>
-You are responsible for
+You are responsible for managing/tracking your time.
- up between learning, writing
-and other
+Divide your time between learning, researching, writing, coding, editing and other creative work.
-Aim to start your day no later than 08:50 GMT so that you are always "on time" for the daily morning meeting.
+Aim to **start** your day no later than **08:50 GMT** so that you are always "on time" for the daily morning meeting.